Fusilli alla Caprese

 fusilli pasta caprese ingredients

-For the cheese, I like to use mozzarella pearls; these are the tiniest mozzarella balls, named for their size.
+• Fresh Mozzarella Pearls: Provides a creamy, melty texture that contrasts beautifully with the pasta and sauce.
+These are the tiniest mozzarella balls, named for their size.
 Most large supermarkets carry them conveniently packaged in 8-oz pouches but, if you can’t find them, simply buy a ball of fresh mozzarella and dice it into cubes.

 cooking the pasta